bonocore/openshift-cd-demo/README.md

 # Setup

 Follow these [instructions](ocp-3.3/docs/oc-cluster.md) in order to create a local OpenShift cluster.

-Otherwise using your current OpenShift cluster, create the following projects for CI/CD components, Dev and Stage environments:
+Then, create the following projects for CI/CD components, Dev and Stage environments:

   ```
   oc new-project dev --display-name="Tasks - Dev"